caicedocc/Ads1015_esp8266/README.md

 ## selectGain

-Select the full scale range (FSR) of measurements by changing the configuration of the programmable gain amplifier (PGA).
+Select full scale range (FSR) of measurements by changing configuration of the programmable gain amplifier (PGA).
 The PGA offers six input ranges from ±256 mV to ±6.144 V.

 ```